 Add fabric softener to your wash cycle.
 Jeans tend to be stiff once they are dry.
 Use of fabric sooner will soften them up.

 Some people prefer hand wash rather than machine wash.
 In that case, soak your jeans in water and detergent for some time.
 Then give it a few swirls and squeeze out the water.
 Don’t wring them too tight or it will cause wrinkles.

 One important thing to take care of in machine washing is the distressed areas – if there are tears, the friction inside the washing machine is bound to make the tears bigger.
 If you do not want this, wash it by hand or at least reduce the number of clothes inside at one time and also use a gentle cycle.

 Nowadays the exaggerated ripped trend seems to be over and people are looking to repair their jeans tears somehow or the other.
 Check out this post on fixing holes in your jeans.

 What to do with jeans faded in the wash?

-If you have problems with other aspects of your jeans you may want to check out this post : All about jeans repair.
+If you have problems with other aspects of your jeans you may want to check out these posts : All about jeans repair.